Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-Let us now enter more in detail on the content of our paper, {and give a more accurate description of the results we obtain -- though referring to Section \ref{setup} for a formal statement.
+Let us now enter more in detail on the content of our paper, and give a more accurate description of the results we obtain -- though referring to Section \ref{setup} for a formal statement.
 We study the NLS equation on the circle given by

-where $\VV$ is a convolution potential, which we assume to have finite but arbitrarily large regularity, and we consider initial data $u(x,0) = \WW(x)$ with Gevrey regularity.} Thus we are in the same context as in ref.~\cite{CGP}, where the existence of ``some'' almost-periodic solutions is proved.
-The purpose of this paper is to show that such solutions have positive measure and provide a Cantor foliation.
+where $\VV$ is a convolution potential, which we assume to have finite but arbitrarily large regularity, and we consider initial data $u(x,0) = \WW(x)$ with Gevrey regularity.
+Thus we are in the same context as in \cite{CGP}, where the existence of some almost-periodic solutions is proved.
+The purpose of this paper is to show that such solutions have positive measure and provide a Cantor foliation in a large region of the phase space.

-We briefly recap the scheme followed in ref.~\citenum{CGP}, keeping in mind our purpose of ``counting'' the solutions.
-In ref.~\cite{CGP} the solutions are parametrized by the solutions of the NLS equation linearized about the origin, in the following sense.
+We briefly recap the scheme followed in \cite{CGP}, keeping in mind our purpose of counting the solutions.
+In \cite{CGP} the solutions are parametrized by the solutions to the NLS equation linearized about the origin, in the following sense.
 If we expand both the convolution potential and the looked-for solution into their Fourier series, we can rewrite \eqref{1.1} as

 where

 and hence